Real Money vs Cryptocurrency

 imported or exported instead of locally produced.
 For stability, Panama,

-of creating their own currency.
-After extreme inflation, Zimbabwe recently tried
+instead of creating their own currency.
+After extreme inflation, Zimbabwe

 converted with help from the US.

-and convert those into brand new Euros in 2002.
+currencies and convert those into brand new Euros in

-Since then, they do not worry about exchange rates within the Euro zone.
-The
+2002.
+Since then, they do not worry about exchange rates within the Euro

-initial target exchange rate of the Euro and U.S. dollar was 1.0.
-Rates across all
+zone.
+The initial target exchange rate of the Euro and U.S. dollar was 1.0.

-policies because their land and population sizes are stable.
+governments have similar policies because their land and population sizes are

 The opposite can happen even with major currencies such as